muhammedsamal/commit/README.md

 ## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository.
+If you encounter any issues or have questions:
+1. Check the error messages for helpful suggestions
+2. Review the documentation above
+3. File an issue on the GitHub repository